 I had to sit for an exam before admissions.
-It was completely unexpected and came at a time when all the chaos was at its zenith.
-Half way through analyzing the most awfully ambiguous piece of poetry I had ever read I put down my pen and paused as the magnitude of what I was about to undertake washed over me.
+The exam was unexpected and came at a time when all the chaos was at its zenith.
+Halfway through analyzing the most awfully ambiguous piece of poetry I had ever read I put down my pen and paused as the magnitude of what I was about to undertake washed over me.

-The past two weeks have been.
+The past two weeks have been a whirl.
 Being catapulted into a foreign country isn’t easy.
 Being catapulted into a foreign country where you will have no kin and no support system is doubly difficult.
 You know that if something were to happen, there is no one you can turn to and that knowledge isn’t a very comforting one.

 You’ll be relieved to hear that I’m much better now.
 I’m still very overwhelmed with the new-ness of it all and coping on my own.
-But I’m less angst ridden about it.
+But I’m less angst-ridden about it.

-The ‘backside’ bazaar (just telling it like it is!) behind the Jama Masjid we visited the day before my dad left, was Gurgaon’s nemesis.
+The ‘backside’ bazaar (just telling it like it is!) behind the Jama Masjid we visited the day before my dad left, was Gurgaon’s antithesis.
 After encountering Gurgaon it was surreal stepping into the bazaar.
 The mosque itself was commissioned by Mughal Emperor Shah Jahan and can hold up to 25,000 worshippers.
-The bazaar behind the mosque sells everything from gaudy shawls to compasses to prayer mats and street food.
+The bazaar behind the mosque sells everything from shawls to compasses to prayer mats and street food.

 Rickshaws ply their way through the crowds and goats leisurely amble through the alleys amidst the bustle over here in old Delhi.
-A man in a road side restaurant stares unabashedly at us while he deftly kneads the roti dough into flat circles and places them on a grill.
+A man in a roadside restaurant stares unabashedly at us while he deftly kneads the roti dough into flat circles and places them on a grill.
 We stop to ask a bearded man reading outside his shop, for directions – “that which you seek, lies further down the road” he solemnly informs us in quaint Old English.
 We found what we were looking for and swiftly leave before the temperatures started to soar and the crowds poured in.

-These are just a few glimpses of what I’ve encountered and seen over the days, and I’ve been told that I’ve barely scratched the surface of this vast place!
-Needless to say, I’m excited about getting to know the city.
+These are just a few glimpses of what I’ve encountered and seen over the days.I’ve barely scratched the surface of this vast place.
+I’m excited about getting to know the city.
 I think we might even like each other.
 Who knows?

 This is long enough already.
-More later, perhaps?
+More later, perhaps.